Australian prime minister says he invited Biden Down Under

 “The leaders affirmed their commitment to working together to advance our shared values, global security and prosperity,” it added.

-Morrison invited Biden to visit Australia to to mark the 70th anniversary of the ANZUS Treaty, a defense agreement that once included New Zealand and was signed on Sept.
+Morrison invited Biden to visit Australia to mark the 70th anniversary of the ANZUS Treaty, a defense agreement that once included New Zealand and was signed on Sept.
 1, 1950.

 Morrison said Biden reacted positively to the invitation.